 The informal stage often involves a telephone conversation or a meeting with someone linked to the selection process, usually someone in human resources.
 This will give you an opportunity to:

 The reviewer will decide if the original decision was made correctly and if documented procedure was followed.
 The public body will then decide if any action needs to be taken.

 If you are not happy with the outcome of the informal review, you can ask for a formal review.
 You must make this request within two working days of the outcome of the informal review.

-You must ask for a formal review within 10 working days of you being informed of the original decision.
+You must ask for a formal review within five working days of you being informed of the original decision.
 If you have already asked for an informal review, you must request a formal review within two working days of the outcome of the informal review.

 The public body will appoint an independent reviewer – someone not linked to the selection process.
 They will examine the information available.
 They may also meet members of the selection board to discuss aspects of the process or the decision made.

 The reviewer will decide if the original decision was made on the basis of correct information and if documented procedure was followed.

 The decision will be outlined in writing and you should be given a copy.
 The public body will then decide if any action should be taken.